Types of Foundation Solutions: Push Piers or Helical PiersMarch 6, 2014 Melanie Chaney

 Foundation Repair Services

-As an established foundation repair company in San Antonio, Baird Foundation Repair deals with many different types of foundations.
+As an established foundation repair company in Texas, Baird Foundation Repair deals with many different types of foundations.
 There are concrete foundations, wood foundations, pier and beam foundations, and raised foundations among others.
 But the most popular ones we work with are concrete slab foundations and pier and beam foundations.

 There are many different types of foundation solutions but we most commonly use steel push piers or helical piers.
 Both heavy-duty steel pier systems work by transferring the weight of the structure through unstable soil to a more competent soil level.
 Although they share some similarities, the type you use depends on the weight of your structure.
 The following is some information about these two systems and what they offer for your home’s stability.

 If you’re unsure if you need to pursue serious foundation repair, look around your home for these signs:

 - Doors and windows that stick

 If you have any of these issues, it is time to look into repairs.
 Before jumping into what can be a costly and time-consuming project, do your research to determine which product is right for your specific needs.
 Push piers and helical piers are two of the most common foundation repair methods for both residential and commercial structures.

 Also known as steel piers, push piers are made of steel and are installed hydraulically.
 They reach from your foundation down through the soil and into the most stable level of bedrock available.
 The weight of the home is then transferred through the piers down into soil, giving you a stabilized, steady foundation that is reliable for years to come.

 Push piers are a low-risk, high-value solution, especially when local soil conditions are unknown.
 They help lift your home back into its original position, cause minimal ground disturbance, and can help restore property value.
 They’re also quick to install.
 The only time you may not want to use push piers is when you want to support a lighter structure such as a stoop or deck, since these structures are not heavy enough to drive the piers down to the appropriate level of earth.